IBM/ibm_zos_zosmf/docs/source/playbooks/sample_module_file.rst

            #   tag: "mixed"
            #   codeset: "IBM-1047"
            #   recursive: false
-           # file_rename: "/etc/profile.bak" # The new name of the USS file or directory
+           # file_new_name: "/etc/profile.bak" # The new name of the USS file or directory
          register: result
          delegate_to: localhost
        - debug: var=result